 Instead of surgery – When a surgical procedure is ineffective at removing a tumor, radiation therapy is an efficient way of destroying it.

-The type of radiation you receive will depend on the type of cancer you’re battling.
+The type of radiation you receive will depend on the cancer you’re battling.
 Your care team will also consider other factors, including your age, general health and treatment goals.

 What to expect when having radiation therapy